YaraHorany/Quoridor/README.md

 Quoridor is played on a game board of 81 square spaces (9×9).<br />
 Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).<br />
-They also control a certain number of "fences" that they use to block their opponent(s) from moving their own pawns across the board.
+Players also control a certain number of "fences" that they use to block their opponent(s) from moving their own pawns across the board.
 Each turn a player can either move his pawn or place a fence.
 The only real rule about fence placement is that you must always leave a path for your opponent(s) to be able to reach his goal.<br />
 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.

-## Game instructions
-1. Choose game type
-1.1.
-Choose multiPlayer game
-    * Move the pawn
-    * Drag and drop a fence

 ## :cloud: Overview